Becoming a Landscape Architect - Frequently Asked Questions (FAQ)

 Candidates should be aware that although California accepts the education and training/experience as outlined in law, the Council of Landscape Architectural Registration Boards (CLARB) and other state licensing boards may not recognize the same education and training/experience.
 This can make obtaining CLARB Certification and reciprocity licensure difficult for those who deviate from the traditional method of acquiring education and training/experience for licensure.

 - How can I determine if I am eligible to become a landscape architect in California?

-- What are the Education Requirements to become a landscape architect?
+- What are the Education and Training Requirements to become a landscape architect?

-In addition to the education requirements, all candidates must possess at least two years of training/practice credit to be eligible to become a landscape architect.
-At least one of the two years of training/practice credit must be gained under the direct supervision of a landscape architect licensed in a United States jurisdiction, and must be gained after completing the education requirement as specified in CCR section 2620.
+All candidates must possess at least two years of training/practice credit to be eligible to become a landscape architect.
+At least one of the two years of training/practice credit must be gained under the direct supervision of a landscape architect licensed in a United States jurisdiction as specified in CCR section 2620.
 Please refer to CCR section 2620 for a detailed description of credit granted for education and training.

 - I want to begin the examination process.
 Can I just register online with